Muhammad

 [Indian] National School of Drama, Delhi .

-The school is disputably the best in the whole of Asia .
+The school is undoubtedly the best in the whole of Asia .

 The festival will be rounded off on the 18th of this month.
 There

-are theatre repertory groups from the U.S, Europe, Middle East and other Asian
+are theatre repertory groups from the US, Europe, the Middle East, and other Asian

-countries, but there was/is nobody from Africa, though Africa
+countries, but there is/has been no one from Africa.
+However, Africa

-festival, as a student of theatre and film studies, I have since noticed the
+festival, as a student of theatre and film studies, I have noticed the

-‘non-existence’ of Africa in the theatre and the cinema realms and discourses
+‘non-existence’ of Africa in the realms of theatre and cinema and in their discourses

 in India .

-Quote me anywhere, less than a few people know that Africans produce any films
+Quote me anywhere, fewer than a few people know that Africans produce any films

 Ditto the theatre of Africa, not only Nigeria ’s,